Brentwood, New Hampshire: Development

 Mills along the rivers produced lumber and manufactured goods in the early days.
 The economy later shifted towards agriculture.
 The town is now predominantly residential.

 The Rockingham County Complex on North Road (the only road owned by the county) traces its history to 1916.
 It was called the "poor farm" or the "county farm", but the only current farming is hay.
 It has administrative offices, a nursing home, and the county jail.
-In 1997, when the courthouse moved from Exeter to a former industrial headquarters off Calef Road, Brentwood became known as the seat of Rockingham County.
+In 1997, when county offices and courts moved from the Exeter courthouse to a former industrial headquarters off Calef Road, Brentwood became the county seat.

 Retail development is focused along Calef Road, though home businesses exist elsewhere for historical reasons.
 There is an industrial zone in the northeast, along Pine Road, which spans Brentwood and Exeter.
 In 2012, Exeter, resenting the wear on its part of the road from heavy vehicles from the businesses in Brentwood, posted a weight limit on its part, which led to lengthy detours and a lawsuit and counter-suit.
 These were settled in 2014, as the judge ruled that Exeter's posting was illegal.
 Brentwood had to reimburse Exeter, but only the amounts for upgrading Pine Road to handle the heavy vehicles.

 The 2014 fatal shooting of police officer Stephen Arkell, who arrived at a condominium to investigate a domestic disturbance, led to many memorials and continuing events in his name, such as an annual 5K run.
 In 2021, the section of Route 125 within Brentwood was officially named the Officer Stephen Arkell Memorial Highway.

 Geography

-Brentwood is a nearly square quadrangle, except that the town line follows the Exeter River in the southeast corner.
+Brentwood is a nearly square quadrangle, except that the town line follows the Exeter River in the southeastern corner.

 Brentwood has a total area of 44.0 km2, of which 43.6 km2 are land and 0.4 km2 are water, comprising 0.93% of the town.
-The highest point in Brentwood is Great Hill, at 275 ft above sea level, whose summit is in the southeast corner of the town.
+The highest point in Brentwood is Great Hill, at 275 ft above sea level, whose summit is in the southeastern corner of the town.

 The town is drained by the Exeter River and its tributary Dudley Brook.
-The Piscassic River, a tributary of the Lamprey River, crosses the northwest corner of the town.
+The Piscassic River, a tributary of the Lamprey River, crosses the northwestern corner of the town.
 Brentwood lies fully within the Piscataqua River (Coastal) watershed.